Harvesting Inner Bark for Basketry

 2. Cut Strips

 Once the entire tree has been cleaned of outer bark it is time to peel strips of inner bark off.
-Taking a sharp utility knife I cut a straight line all the way down the length of the log.
-Then I cut another line the entire length of the log about an inch and a half to the side of it, making a strip.
-You could do a smaller or wider strip as well I think.
+Use a sharp utility knife to cut a straight line all the way down the length of the log.
+Then I cut another line the entire length of the log about two inches to the side of it, making a strip.
+You could do a smaller or wider strip as well.

 3. Peel the strips off